-It’s now late-February, and the big thaw is beginning.
-While the shallow areas of Saginaw Bay are still ice-covered, the Great Lakes ice coverage begins to wane.
-The other bays in the Great Lakes are fully frozen, and surrounding areas are also seeing ice-over.
+March came in like a lamb, and the winter thaw is well underway.
+While the shallow areas of Saginaw Bay are still ice-covered, the Great Lakes ice coverage is waning fast.
+The other bays in the northern Great Lakes are still fully frozen, and surrounding areas are also seeing ice-over diminish.
 From early January until February 1st, the ice cover had increased a miserly three-tenths of a percent to 2.4%.
 However, the cold snap in early February caused the ice cover toward the normal range.

-The areas that are seeing the highest coverages are Green Bay off of Lake Michigan, Saginaw Bay, North Channel, and Georgian Bay off of Lake Huron, Apostle Islands and Thunder Bay in Lake Superior, Lake St. Clair, Western Lake Erie, and the 10,000 islands area of eastern Lake Ontario.
+The areas that saw the highest coverages during the winter of 2021 were Green Bay off of Lake Michigan, Saginaw Bay, North Channel, and Georgian Bay off of Lake Huron, Apostle Islands and Thunder Bay in Lake Superior, Lake St. Clair, Western Lake Erie, and the 10,000 islands area of eastern Lake Ontario.

 Estimated Ice Thickness of the Great Lakes